CarolinaLopera/holbertonschool-math/0x00-math_complex/README.md

-## This is a project about math complex in C.
+## This is a project about complex numbers in C.

 | Function | Description |
 | ------ | ------ |